 Why Public Comments Are Important

-This is an opportunity for the public to be involved in the shaping the future of BLM-managed public lands and to offer thoughts on alternative ways for the agency to accomplish its mission.
+This is an opportunity for people to be involved in the shaping the future of BLM-managed public lands and to offer thoughts on alternative ways for the agency to accomplish its mission.
 Comments that provide relevant and new information with sufficient detail ("substantive" comments) are the most useful, and they are the only kind of comments that will be considered in the final RMP.